MohdArham/Arham-Minor-Project/README.md

 + Enhanced communication: A helpdesk management system can facilitate communication between students and helpdesk staff, providing an effective and efficient means of resolving issues and answering questions.
 + Data management: A web-based system can track and manage data related to student inquiries and support requests, providing valuable insights into common issues and areas for improvement.
 + Cost-effective: A helpdesk management system can reduce the cost of providing support services, by streamlining processes, reducing staff workload and automating tasks.
+## Result Analysis
+Overall, the Student Helpdesk project uses a combination of HTML, CSS, JavaScript, and PHP to create a user-friendly interface that allows students to request help and support from their educational institution.
+The project features support request handling, a messaging system, and analytics and reports to help staff members provide effective support and improve their performance.
 ## References
 1 - W3Schools. (n.d.).
 HTML5 Tutorial.
 Retrieved from https://www.w3schools.com/html/default.asp